Your guide to walking, hiking and biking in South Australia’s national parks

 If you’ve got a mountain bike, try:

 Get off the asphalt and back to nature.
-An easy trail to ride is the River Red Gum Loop at Shepherds Hill in Adelaide’s southern suburbs, which follows the Viaduct Creek.
+An easy trail to ride is the River Red Gum Loop at Shepherds Hill Recreation Park in Adelaide’s southern suburbs, which follows the Viaduct Creek.

 This trail is best ridden in a clockwise direction.